Vlastimil Koubek: Works from the 1970s

 Additional commissions from important clients as well as notable buildings continued in the 1970s.
 Construction on the Koubek-designed 1000000 sqft, $23 million L'Enfant Plaza Hotel and office building began until June 1971.
 In July 1970, construction began on his 37-story, pink granite United States Fidelity and Guaranty Company Building in Baltimore.
 It was the largest building yet constructed in the United States to employ the slipform method of continuously poured concrete.
 The USF&G Building successfully sparked the economic revival of the Inner Harbor.
 Opened in 1974, as of 2010 it remained the tallest building in Baltimore.
 Forty years later, it is considered a Baltimore landmark.
 Richard Burns of Design Collective Inc. has said, "In my opinion, his USF&G tower, now Legg Mason, is one of the best if not the best office buildings in downtown Baltimore.
 It is simple, direct, and honest..."
 David Wallace, whose Wallace Roberts and Todd designed the master site plan for the Inner Harbor, declared it the "linchpin for the Inner Harbor.
 If you look at it from a boat, it's a punctuation point at one corner of the Inner Harbor, signifying where the central business district meets the waterfront."
 Construction started on his eight-story 2021 K Street NW office building in November 1970.
 In the summer of 1971, he completed his site plan for Friendship Heights, a 150 acre site straddling the boundary between the District of Columbia and Maryland border at Friendship Heights/Friendship Village.
 The plan contemplated several high-rise office buildings, a loop roadway around the site, pedestrian concourses, and several multi-story shopping malls clustered around the intersection of Wisconsin Avenue and Western Avenue.
-(The project was built throughout the 1970s and into the 1980s.)
+His plan was never executed.
 In March 1971, the American Automobile Association commissioned him to design a six-story, $10-million headquarters for the group at 8111 Gatehouse Road in Fairfax, Virginia.
 Eight months later, the Air Line Pilots Association (ALPA) began construction on a Koubek-designed headquarters at 1625 Massachusetts Avenue NW, three blocks northwest from his 1965 office building and across the street from the Philippine Embassy.
 In March 1974, developer Melvin Lenkin commissioned Koubek to design an all-glass Modernist building for 1900 M Street NW.
 Koubek designed an eight-story cubist building with an all-glass facade; cutaway, cantilevered front corner; and ground floor arcade.
 In March 1975, the National Bank of Washington, one of the city's oldest and most storied banks, commissioned a new operations center (4340 Connecticut Avenue NW) from Koubek.
 In May 1975, Koubek joined a consortium of prominent local architects to design the Washington Harbor complex of buildings on the Georgetown waterfront.
 The three-block-long, eight-building complex, which contained luxury condominiums, office space, restaurants, luxury retail space, a boardwalk, and plaza, was the first large-scale redevelopment of Georgetown's waterfront in the city's history.
 By the end of 1975, The New York Times was reporting that Koubek's firm had designed roughly half the office buildings built in the District of Columbia since the 1950s.